jrka/slclight/data/README.txt

 After following procedures below, you'll produce
 - final, a directory for the calibrated science images.
 - astrometry, a directory for results from astrometry.net
+- photometry, a directory which includes results from lightdome_photometry.py
 - results.txt, a file which summarizes the results, like the "photometric indicators" on the NPS Google Earth kml file.